eriksjolund/podman-quadlet-docs/README.md

 of `SetCredentialEncrypted=`.
 The encrypted secret is then loaded from a file.
 Unfortunately, `LoadCredentialEncrypted=` only works in a container unit if SELinux is disabled in the container.
 In other words, `LoadCredentialEncrypted=` needs to be combined with `SecurityLabelDisable=true`.

-# Controlling quadlets of another user account
+## Managing quadlets of another user account

-To control quadlet services of another user, use for example `sudo systemctl --machine otheruser@ --user daemon-reload` This even works when the other user has `/sbin/nologin` as login shell.
+To manage quadlet services of another user, use for example `sudo systemctl --machine otheruser@ --user daemon-reload` This even works when the other user has `/sbin/nologin` as login shell.

 #### example: Create and start a container unit in another user account